NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 1. Try each `<img>` source on `https://` instead.
 If that worked, replace the link in the post.
 2. If the source didn't support `https://`, convert it to a link.

-But of course that didn't *actually* just work.
+But of course, that didn't *actually* just work.
 It turns out the regex to match URLs in posts was broken for years and no one noticed...so we fixed that and re-indexed first.
 Oops.